 Below you'll find a roundup of all the ways you can get from San Francisco to Napa Valley.
 It includes two driving routes, going by public transportation, and guided tour options.

 No commercial buses run between the two cities and no passenger trains, either.

-You can see a map of Napa Valley here.
-It shows the highways mentioned below.
+On a map of Napa Valley, you can see the highways mentioned below.